johnpapa/http-interceptors/README.md

 Here is a list of the features in this app:

-- [x] Start from the official quick-start and CLI
+- [x] Pages for home, list of movies, heroes and villains
 - [x] Client side routing
-  - [x] Three main routes Heroes, Villains, About
   - [x] Handles an erroneous route, leading to a PageNotFound component
   - [x] Active route is highlighted in the nav menu
   - [x] Routing should use html5 mode, not hash routes
-  - [x] Routing guards
-  - [x] Preload strategies
+  - [x] HTTP Interceptors
 - [x] API
   - [x] JSON server as a backend
   - [x] App served on one port which can access API on another port proxy or CORS)
   - [x] HTTP - Uses most common client http libraries for each framework
-  - [x] HTTP interceptors
   - [x] API routes are restricted to those who sign in except `movies`
   - [x] API route `movies` is readonly to all (no sign in required)
 - [x] Auth